Home – why

 COP Glasgow November 2021

-The latest IPPC report is code RED.
+The latest IPPC reports are Code RED.
 The climate situation can only be described as dramatic.
 UN-Chief Guterres said at a press conference on 15th June 2023: „The era of global boiling has arrived. … We are on a highway to climate hell.
 We are in the fight of our lives, and we are losing.”

 The positive news are – climate action is the solution to climate hell!
 Let´s do it together and start now!